Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 3

 he got back without any further mishaps.

-— The Hurricane was badly
+— The hurricane was badly

-I do aeriel excercises / now with
+I do aeriel exercises / now with

 my crew who consist of Joe Mc Iver,